HolmesProcessing/Holmes-Gateway/README.md

 If no error occured, nothing will be returned.
 Otherwise a list containing the faulty tasks, as well as a description of the errors will be returned.

+You can also use the Web-Interface by opening the file *submit_task.html* in your browser.
+However, you will need to create an exception for the certificate by visiting the website of the master-gateway manually, before you can use the web interface.